pomerium/pomerium/docs/enterprise/concepts.md

 ### Protected Endpoints

 This term refers to the system or service the route provides or restricts access to.

+### Moving Routes

+When moving a Route from one [Namespace](#namespace) to another, enforced policies will automatically be removed or applied.
+Optional policies available in the source Namespace but not the target will prevent the move.
+This is intentional, to prevent unassociated policies.

 ## Policies